 Nabesna Road: A scenic drive that takes you to the Nabesna Glacier.

-Bonanza Mine Trail: A moderate hike that takes you to an old mine and offers stunning views of the surrounding mountains.
+Bonanza Mine Trail: A moderate hike that takes you to an old mine and offers views of the surrounding mountains.

-Unique feature: Largest national park in Alaska
+Unique feature: Largest and the best national park in Alaska

 4. Katmai National Park and Preserve